rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=apply patches=<patch list> hotpatch=yes options=forceapply

-If you get a "Continue As If It Were Successful" error, run the following command to proceed with the patch:
+If you get a ``Continue As If It Were Successful`` error, run the following command to proceed with the patch:

     $ adop phase=apply patches=<patch list> abandon=no restart=yes flags=autoskip

-#### Other useful ADOP commands
+#### Other useful adop commands

-The following list contains various helpful ADOP operatons:
+The following list contains various helpful adop utility operatons:

 To define workers: